tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 - Design Choice: Color-coded regions based on salary range
 - Data Displayed: Median salary by country
 - Visual Enhancement: Geographic trends are more apparent at a glance
-- Insight: This chart reveals global salary disparities, making it easy to spot higher- and lower-paying regions
+- Insight: This map allows users to visualize salary differences across countries for a given role and job type—highlighting regional patterns in compensation.

 #### Median Salaries by Job Schedule Type – Bar Chart
 ![Dashboard_GIF](assets/Excel_Project_1_DashBoard_Bar_Chart_2.png)